 If you are a member of a minority group, you might be eligible to seek financial help from one of these five places that specifically help minority-owned businesses get started.

 The MBDA does not directly loan money, but it does provide resources for members of minority groups who are trying to start a business.
 They have business centers around the country where entrepreneurs can seek mentorship and guidance as they start their business.
-These business centers are located in areas with a high amount of minority-owned businesses.
-You can go to MBDA.gov/businesscenters to find one in your area where you will be advised on everything from writing a business plan so you can apply for funding to marketing your business.
+These business centers are located in areas with a high amount of minority-owned businesses and can help with everything from writing a business plan so you can apply for funding to marketing your business.

 Small business owners who participate in the program benefit by receiving mentorship, marketing assistance, specialized business training, access to high-level executive development and access to a number of funding opportunities including access to surplus government supplies and property, SBA guaranteed loans and bonding assistance.

-While they might not be as plentiful, businesses in rural areas are just as important as businesses in urban areas.
-The USDA’s Rural Development loan program is dedicated to helping businesses in rural areas get started and grow.
+The USDA’s Rural Development loan program helps businesses in rural areas get started and grow.
 Like the SBA, this loan program does not lend directly but rather guarantees loans, which allows entrepreneurs access to a larger line of credit than their personal credit would allow so they can successfully build their business.